FREE Shipping on orders over $899

 Recurrent urinary tract infections are not only uncomfortable and painful, but they also increase the risk of long-term complications, such as kidney damage and scarring of urinary tract tissues.

-1. Listen to your Body and Respond Quickly
+1. Listen to your body and respond quickly

 2. Establish Regular Urination Routines

-3. Maintain Adequate Hydration
+3. Maintain Proper Hydration

-4. Practice Kegel Exercises
+4. Practice Kegel exercises

-5. Avoid Irritant Substances
+5. Avoid Irritating Substances

-6. Don't Neglect Urinary Infections
+6. Don't Neglect Urinary Tract Infections

 7. Consult a Health Professional